Balzu/g4-2025-website/docs/_pages/index.markdown

 The chart above highlights the top 20 most distinctive words used by each type of source, using TF-IDF differential.
 Mainstream media often center their language on individuals and incidents, with tokens like “hacker,” “attacco,” “utente,” “online,” “password”.
 These terms frame cybersecurity as sudden, alarming, and personal.
 The stories are reactive, emotion-driven, and aimed at a broad audience.

-Sector-specific outlets, in contrast, use a vocabulary rooted in governance and institutional frameworks: terms like “gdpr,” “trattamento,” “aziendale,” “titolare,” and “compliance.”
+Sector-specific outlets, in contrast, use a vocabulary rooted in governance and institutional frameworks: terms like “gdpr,” “trattamento,” “aziendale” and “titolare”.
 These articles speak to professionals, framing digital security as a matter of planning, accountability, and process not panic.
 This divide becomes even more apparent when we analyze sentiment by named entity.